 Credit card debt isn’t passed down to your family unless one of them is a joint account owner of the credit card.
 In that case, the joint owner is responsible for the card balance.

-If you are the sole account owner, the credit card company can make a claim against your estate for the remaining debt owed.
-If your estate doesn’t have the funds to pay the debt, then the credit card company writes it off as a loss.
+If you are the sole account owner, the credit card issuer can make a claim against your estate for the remaining debt owed.
+If your estate doesn’t have the funds to pay the debt, then the issuer writes it off as a loss.
 They cannot go after your family for the debt.

 Finally, if you are an authorized user on the credit card account of someone who has died, you are not responsible for the debt.

 For many car loans, the car itself acts as collateral or security.
-While a family might decide they want to take on the car loan debt to keep the car, they also have the option to either sell the car to pay off the loan or give the car back to the lender.
+Someone could take over the loan debt to keep the car.
+There’s also the option to sell the car to pay off the loan or give the car back to the lender.

 The Canada Student Financial Assistance Act declares that a borrower’s debt obligation to a student loan lender dissolves when the borrower dies.
 The Act also puts some responsibility on the federal government to pay off the student loan debt.
 There may be different parameters for private student loans or loans borrowed with a cosigner.
-It’s important to examine all loan contracts to become aware of any implications for repayment after death.
+Examine all loan student loan repayment terms and loan contracts to become aware of any implications for repayment after death.

 Can Your Family Inherit Your Credit Score After Death?

-The short answer is no – even if your deceased family member has a horrible credit score, it will not affect your credit score or credit report, as long as the debt is solely theirs.
+The short answer is no. Even if your deceased family member has a horrible credit score, it will not affect your credit score or credit report.
+The only exception is if the debt is solely theirs.
 This remains true if you marry someone with bad credit – their history isn’t considered on your credit report.

 If you’re the surviving spouse of someone who has died and had bad credit, your credit won’t be impacted.
 However, if you jointly applied for a mortgage, credit card account, or any other type of loan, your credit score might be affected.